Operations and Contracts Lead, Project/Program Manager IV

 The work associated with this position will be performed through a combination of teleworking complemented with onsite work and meetings as needed.
 Employees will have access to shared workspaces at various King County facilities.
 Employees must reside in Washington state and within a reasonable distance to their King County worksite to respond to workplace reporting requirements.

 Employees will be provided with a County issued laptop and must maintain a workspace with an internet connection (access may be supplemented in some situations) where they can reliably perform work and remain available and responsive during scheduled work hours.
 Please note that when an employee conducts work that is likely to bring them in contact with another individual, safety precautions are required, including the wearing of masks in some situations.
 King County is doing its part to reduce the spread of COVID-19 and remains committed to reducing our carbon footprint.

 King County has a robust collection of tools and resources to support working remotely.
 The individual selected for this opportunity will be joining an innovative and progressive team that is redefining how we work as we transition to the department's hybrid environment.

 - Embed a racial equity analysis and infuse approaches which promote racial, social and economic equity across work roles, processes and programs.

-- Support and lead a team responsible for ensuring compliance with the Division's contracts and the Department’s contracting and procurement processes as well as grant application and capacity building supports.
+- Lead a team responsible for ensuring compliance with the Division's contracts and the Department’s contracting and procurement processes as well as grant application and capacity building supports.